 Integrate the metabolic destiny of a food ingredient from its digestion and absorption to complete degradation or conversion into an intermediate product.
-To describe the peculiarities of metabolic processes, present in adipose tissue, liver, and brain.
 Integrate the various aspects of metabolism and their regulatory pathways.

 The list of seminars with descriptions:

 S1 Amino acids and peptides.